soojsung/cte-learnmode-tool/README.md

 # CTE Tool

-CTE Tool is a PowerShell utility for analysing CipherTrust Transparent Encryption (CTE) agent logs on Windows.
-It provides detailed information about users and processes that have accessed guarded resources under a Learn Mode policy.
-The tool specifically focuses on LEARN MODE logs, helping administrators identify access patterns before applying enforcement policies.
+CTE Tool is a PowerShell utility for analysing CipherTrust Transparent Encryption (CTE) agent logs on Windows and providing detailed information about users and processes that have accessed guarded resources.
+The tool specifically focuses on LEARN MODE logs, helping administrators determine access patterns before applying enforcement policies.

 ## Overview